suny-poly-cs-club/HumanZoo/README.md

 Requirements
 ============

 In order to build Human Zoo, you will need Unity 2018.4.12f1.
-Other versiona of Unity may work, but the project is only guaranteed to work with this version.
+Other versions of Unity may work, but the project is only guaranteed to work with this version.